mashizora/setup-wwise/README.md

 # Setup Wwise

-Set up your GitHub Actions workflow with a specific version of Wwise SDK.
+Set up your GitHub Actions workflow with a specific version of Wwise SDK for DSP plugin development.

 > Minimum supported Wwise SDK version: `2022.1.16`